White Collar Crime Lawyers

 If you are arrested and charged with traditional white collar crime, you should know authorities do not throw such charges around lightly.
 These cases are hard to make, so investigators are careful to assemble as much evidence as they think they need to make the charges stick before they ask for an indictment.
 Under such circumstances, you must choose your legal representation carefully to make sure your defense team has the knowledge, experience and resources to challenge a determined team of state or federal prosecutors.
-At Brennan McKenna & Lawlor, our attorneys have more than 100 years of combined legal experience serving the people of Greenbelt and Prince George’s County.
+At Brennan McKenna & Lawlor, our attorneys have more than 100 years of combined legal experience serving the people of Maryland and Washington D.C.

 How We Fight White Collar Crime Charges